 Availability of Curry Powder

-For convenience, pre-ground curry powder blends can be purchased although the flavor will not be as vibrant.
+In authentic Indian cuisine, whole spices are combined and ground just prior to use in order to retain freshness and potency.
+So it's safe to say that the pre-ground curry powder blends' flavor will not be as vibrant.
 Most grocery stores in the United States stock basic curry powders but they can be pricey and less than fresh.
 For a better value and increased freshness, look for curry powder in ethnic markets.